• Skip to primary navigation

 • Preheat the oven to 350 F and line a sheet pan with parchment paper.
 Mix the tapioca flour, sour cream, and Parmesan together until homogeneous.

 • The consistency is right when dough does not stick to your hands.
-To achieve this, you can add 1 to 2 tbsp tapioca flour, if necessary.
+To achieve this, you can add 1 to 2 tablespoon tapioca flour, if necessary.
 Using a tablespoon as measure, scoop out the dough and roll into balls.

 • Use extra tapioca flour to prevent the dough from sticking to your hands.
 Either bake or freeze them in a plastic bag to bake later.
 Place rolled eggless cheese bread onto lined baking sheet spaced at least 2 inches apart.